akashdip2001/ESP32-host-HTML-website/README.md

 goTo [GitHub:](https://github.com/me-no-dev/arduino-esp32fs-plugin) => [Releases](https://github.com/me-no-dev/arduino-esp32fs-plugin/releases/tag/1.1) => download ESP32FS-1.1.zip <br />
 IDE => Files => Preferences => ScatchBook Location => create filder "tools" => copy-pest the folder "ESP32FS" => Restart the IDE

+If you're encountering a "404 Not Found" error when trying to access `http://192.168.150.165/`, it typically indicates that the server (your ESP32 in this case) is running and reachable, but it couldn't find the requested resource (`index.html` or any other file you specified).
+Here are a few steps to troubleshoot and resolve this issue:

+### Steps to Troubleshoot:

+1. **Check SPIFFS Upload:**
+   - Ensure that you have successfully uploaded your `index.html` file and any other necessary files to SPIFFS.
+Use the SPIFFS upload tool in Arduino IDE or PlatformIO to verify that the files are indeed transferred to the ESP32.

+2. **Verify File Path:**
+   - Double-check the path and filename used in your `server.on("/", ...)` handler.
+Ensure that it matches exactly with the file name (`index.html`) and path in SPIFFS where you uploaded it.

+3. **Serial Monitor Output:**
+   - Review the serial monitor output for any errors or messages indicating issues with SPIFFS initialization or file serving.

+4. **HTTP Request Handling:**
+   - Confirm that the server is correctly handling HTTP requests.
+In your case, the handler should respond to requests to the root path ("/") with the `index.html` file.

+### Adjusted Code Example:

 ```cpp
 #include <WiFi.h>
 #include <AsyncTCP.h>